secretstartups/handbook/content/job-families/product/ux-researcher.md

 - **Consistently** demonstrate research impact across **your assigned stage group(s)** through your research efforts

-- Lead and mentor other Researchers on methods, communication, and successful collaboration/working models.
+- Lead and mentor other Researchers on methods, communication, successful collaboration/working models, and support the mentee's personal and professional growth by collaborating with them on projects, sharing expertise, providing guidance, while offering constructive feedback.

 ### Staff